We are Innovators

 Acceleware's drive for meaningful development, leadership in electromagnetic modeling, combined with our team's deep expertise in applied RF transmission line design, have resulted in an innovation that can radically reduce the environmental impact of heavy oil and oil sands production around the world.

 A Cleaner technology

-Our newest product, RF XL, is a patented and patent-pending thermal enhanced oil recovery (EOR) technology that has been under development for over ten years.
+Our newest product, RF XL, is a patented, thermal enhanced oil recovery (EOR) technology that has been under development for over ten years.
 In that time, we have undertaken extensive simulation studies, lab and bench scale testing, and completed a successful 1/20 scale field test.

 In 2016, Acceleware announced a partnership with GE Global Research to develop, prototype, test and commercialize revolutionary electronics for RF XL.

 We have launched a commercial-scale pilot deployment that is currently in progress in Marwayne, Alberta, followed by commercialization anticipated in 2023.